 Our Top Seven Property Pitfalls to Avoid in France

 Is moving to France a good idea?
-We think so, not just because of the weather, the amazing food, cheese and wines, culture and history, superb healthcare, or for a renovation project with land and outbuildings in the French countryside.
+We think so, not just because of the weather, the amazing food, cheese, and wines, culture and history, superb healthcare, but also for a renovation project with land and outbuildings in the countryside.

 France is a great country for kids, as it provides endless opportunities for travel, sports and fun.
-HSBC’s Expat Explorer Survey 2018 found that 64% of expats said their children’s health and well-being were better in France, as well as their education and, understandably, linguistic and social skills.
+HSBC’s Expat Explorer Survey 2018 found that 64% of expats reported that their children’s health and well-being were better in France, as well as their education, and, understandably, their linguistic and social skills.

 It’s All About Timing

-Have you been exploring the idea of a permanent move for a while, a few months, perhaps years because of the weather, teenagers or waiting for retirement age, possibly all of these?
-Are you in the process of planning your French escape and securing that special place for the family and your loved ones?
+Have you been considering a permanent move for a while, perhaps for a few months or even years, due to the weather, raising teenagers, or waiting for retirement age?
+Possibly, it’s all of these factors.
+Are you planning your French escape and securing a special place for your family and loved ones?

 Planning Your French Escape

 This all sounds like an exciting adventure.
 But are there any pitfalls along the way?
-Here are our seven top tips to avoid them to help you make a successful and hassle-free purchase.
+Here are our seven top tips to help you avoid them and make a successful, hassle-free purchase.
 Get a head start and start planning :

-- Be smart, learn how to save on currency
+- Be smart, learn how to prepare an offer or save on currency

-- Work with a qualified English speak agent
+- Work with a qualified English-speaking estate agent

 - For farmhouses with land, learn about SAFER and access rights

-- Be aware of legal costs and budget for property taxes
+- Be aware of legal costs, property taxes and EU border rules (EES)

 - Learn about living in France, and start learning French